ianmcmahon/keras-docker/README.md

 This directory contains `Dockerfile` to make it easy to get up and running with Keras via [Docker](http://www.docker.com/).

+This runs well on ubuntu 18.04
+Edit the Dockerfile to change the username and uid

 ## Installing Docker

 General installation instructions are